ascholerChemeketa/cs160Reader/_sources/OperatingSystems/VirtualMemory.rst

 Memory Management
 =================================

 Modern PC processors often have memory addresses `given by 48 bits <http://en.wikipedia.org/wiki/X86-64#Virtual_address_space_details>`__.
-That means they can store address :math:`2^{48}` (256TB - over 200 trillion) different byte location.
+That means they can specify :math:`2^{48}` (256TB - over 200 trillion) different memory locations.
 On the other hand, a nice personal computer may only have 8 GB (or ~8 billion bytes) of actual main memory (RAM).
 In other words, a program may think it can store information in 200 trillion different locations but there are only 8 billion actual places where a byte can go in memory.

 Not only are there significantly more addresses that a program is allowed to use than actually exist, every program that is running thinks it gets to use nearly the entire memory space.
 Two programs may both decide to store a piece of information at byte address #100000 - the operating system needs to make sure that neither program destroys the other's information and that they can both get to what they stored.